Welcoming and Affirming Environment

 Guiding Questions:

-What do I see in the common areas of my school (outside classrooms) that connects to the languages, cultures, and identities of students and the community?
+What do I see in the common areas of my school that connect to the languages, cultures, and identities of students and the community?
 Do I see materials that students created and that celebrate the identities of all students?
 How often are these displays updated?

 Exploring

-Displays in the hallways and common areas of my school don’t represent the languages, cultures, and identities of students and the community.
+Displays in the hallways and common areas (e.g., outside classrooms, in the cafeteria, hallways, libraries, etc.) of my school represent few of the identities of students.

 Growing